ourcodingclub/ourcodingclub.github.io/_tutorials/brms.md

 We can now write our model.
 The `brms` package sometimes gets hidden by the `stats` package, so it's always better to include `brms::brm` to call the modelling function.
 The first argument in the brackets is the response variable (red knot abundance or `pop` for us) and the variables placed after the `~` sign are the fixed and random effects, our explanatory variables (time or `year` for us).

-As explained earlier, the year variable has to be written in a specific way: `I(year - 1976)` to be correctly assessed by the model.
-By writing it this way, we tell the model to treat `year` as a variable starting at 1976 (basically replacing the 0 with 1976).
+As explained earlier, we want to change the year variable to start at one.
+We can do that in the model by using: `I(year - 1975)` .
+"I" specifying integer, and "year-1975" to make the year variable start at 1.
+NB: Another way to do this is to make a new column with year the way you want it to be read in the model, instead of specifying it during the model.
+`France <- France %>%
+  mutate(year_2 = I(year - 1975))`

 The family argument corresponds to the distribution of our data, and as we saw earlier, that should be `poisson`.
 You can look at the `brmsfamily` R Documentation page to find the other family options and their characteristics.
 N.B: Setting the family argument to poisson log-transforms our data (just something to keep in mind for later).